brachaer/CupidAI/README.md

 # CupidAI - Matchmaking App - Server
-## Created using NodeJs, Express, MongoDB, OpenAI API
+## Created using NodeJs, Express, Typescript, MongoDB, OpenAI API

 CupidAI is an innovative matchmaking app that leverages user self-depiction and the powerful OpenAI API to find the ideal partner.
 This project comprises two distinct components: the server and the client.
 The server seamlessly manages user data using MongoDB and